UCLNatSci/2024/NSCI0044/_sources/Stats.md

 Where:
 - $ x $ is the variable,
-- $ \mu $ is the mean (center of the distribution),
+- $ \mu $ is the mean (centre of the distribution),
 - $ \sigma^2 $ is the variance,
 - $ \sigma $ is the standard deviation,
 - $ e $ is Euler's number (approximately 2.71828),
 - $ \pi $ is approximately 3.14159.

-The normal distribution is fully characterized by its mean $ \mu $ and standard deviation $ \sigma $.
+The normal distribution is fully characterised by its mean $ \mu $ and standard deviation $ \sigma $.
 The shape of the distribution is symmetric around the mean, with most values clustering near the mean and fewer values farther away.

 ### Key Properties:
 - Symmetry: The normal distribution is symmetric around the mean, meaning the left half of the distribution is a mirror image of the right half.